Kaley Cuoco Sizzles In Lingerie Snap From ‘Big Bang Theory’ Set

 Galecki flaunted a lot less skin in the snapshot from the set of last night’s episode of Big Bang Theory.

 Johnny donned a vibrant mustard yellow long-sleeve jacket with a graphic tee underneath that was paired with dark pants and tennis shoes.
-The actor had his eyes squinted and his hands places across his stomach as if he’s either hungry or uncomfortable in the current scene.
+The actor had his eyes squinted and his hands placed across his stomach as if he’s either hungry or uncomfortable in the current scene.
 Given Kaley’s sultry ensemble, fans were pretty split on which emotion he was feeling.

 In the caption of the photo, the 33-year-old bombshell teased that she wore lingerie during the entire episode.
 Unfortunately, she busted a lot of hopeful bubbles when she later revealed she only wore lingerie for a single scene.